 Moral: The music of redemption never fades in the city of resilience.

-Story 10: The Rainy Night at Times Square
+Story 10: The Rainy Night in Times Square

 Their umbrellas tangled; laughter broke the tension.
 They shared a coffee at a 24-hour diner, talking like old friends.
 Both had been chasing success so hard they forgot to live.